Most evaluations are now in person, with COVID precautions. Telehealth is still an option for those who request it.

 The evaluation process begins with an intake appointment.
 In the case of an adult, you will be asked to come in to meet Dr. Eckart or her associate and to discuss your life history and your present concerns.
 In the case of a child, one or both parents will meet with the clinician without the child present.
+Please note that most intakes are now through telehealth, to reduce the number of people who come into the office.

 The diagnostic evaluation includes psychological or neuropsychological testing which is completed in one or two sessions.